nativeloop/template-feature-tests/readme.md

-# @nativeloop/template-default
+# @nativeloop/template-feature-tests

->default template for use with {nativeloop} mobile apps
+>mobile app template used for testing features